-SPYDER CONTROLS SYSTEM
+SPYDER CONTROL SYSTEM:

-The Master Control Screen houses the Spyder Controls Multiplex System (Figure 4-3).
-This electronic command center has an easy-to-read touchpad screen that enables you to control features throughout the coach.
-In addition to showing you the fresh water, grey and black tank levels, the inside and outside temperatures, and the house and chassis battery voltage, you can control almost every electronic feature on your coach from here.

-Push the first button, the HOME button, to view your tank levels, the temperatures for all three zones of your coach, as well as the outside temperature, and your battery voltage.
-You can also control the on/off switches for the heated floors, gas, and electric water heaters powered by your Aqua-Hot system, your generator, and your inverter.
+The Master Control Screen houses the Spyder Controls Multiplex SystemTM (Figure 3-1) This electronic command center has an easy-to-read touchpad screen that enables you to control features throughout the motorhome.
+In addition to displaying the fresh water, grey and black tank levels, the inside and outside temperatures, and the house and chassis battery voltage, you can control almost every electronic feature on your motorhome from here.
+Push the HOME button, to view your tank levels, the temperatures for all three zones of the motorhome, as well as the outside temperature, and the battery voltage.
+You can also control the on/off switches for the heated floors, gas, and electric water heaters powered by the Aqua-HotTM system, the generator, and the inverter.